ol3gka/FastAPI_server/README.md

 3) Go to http://127.0.0.1:80/docs to see all available methods of the API

-In pictures folder check screens how it looks like
+In pictures folder screens how server works are presented